Dev-Doctor-Vicki/swd103-front-end-framework-react/lesson-1-Intro-to-React/lesson-1-Introduction-to-React.md

 - Lesson 1 - React JS: an introduction to React, a modern UI library.

-- Lesson 2 - React Hooks: what they are and how to use them.
+- Lesson 2 - React Core Concepts: what they are and how to use them.

 - Lesson 3 - Fetching data: using APIs in your code, and popular helper libraries such as Axios.